 How to calculate your FHA MIP refund

-- Your original MIP amount.
+- Your original MIP amount paid.
 You can find this listed on your original loan documents.
+Your loan officer can help you determine this.

-- The number of months after your closing date.
+- The number of months since your loan’s closing date.

 How to calculate your new FHA loan MIP amount

-- Your new UFMIP amount.
-This is calculated by multiplying your base loan amount by 1.75% (all FHA mortgages charge this amount).
+- Your new loan’s upfront mortgage insurance premium (UFMIP) amount — this is calculated by multiplying your base loan amount by 0.0175 (all FHA mortgages charge 1.75 percent for UFMIP)

-Next, subtract your MIP refund amount from your new UFMIP amount.
+Next, subtract your MIP refund amount from your new mortgage loan’s UFMIP amount.
 This amount is the total UFMIP you owe on your new refinance loan.

 Eligibility requirements for FHA MIP refunds